TechnipFMC: Manufacturing plants

-TechnipFMC designs and manufactures Umbilical cable and flexible pipes.
+TechnipFMC designs and manufactures umbilical cable and flexible pipes.
 It has flexible pipe manufacturing plants in France, Brazil and Malaysia.
-It operates umbilical production facilities in UK, United States, Angola, Singapore, Brazil and Malaysia.
-TechnipFMC has started Modular Manufacturing Yard at Dahej in Gujarat state of India in 2017.
+It operates umbilical production facilities in the UK, United States, Angola, Singapore, Brazil and Malaysia.
+TechnipFMC built a Modular Manufacturing Yard at Dahej in the Gujarat state of India in 2017.

 Controversies

 In 2010, the company's Paris-based predecessor (Technip) was fined $240 million for paying bribes to win contracts to build a liquefied-natural-gas plant in Nigeria.

 In June 2019, TechnipFMC agreed to pay around US$300 million to resolve allegations it bribed government officials in Iraq (FMC) and Brazil, including at the country's state-controlled oil-and-gas company Petróleo Brasileiro S.A., also known as Petrobras.